 Users with active subscriptions on those older plans will still be able to renew and enjoy their subscriptions, but no new purchases can be made from any version of the app.

-If you manage your subscription catalog using the inappproducts API, you can continue to do so.
+If you manage your subscription catalog using the inappproducts API, you can continue to do so for the time being.
 However, this will result in subscriptions with a single backwards compatible base plan and offer, and you will not be able to use any of the new subscription features.
-Your subscriptions will still be available in the Play Console in a read-only mode.
+Your converted subscriptions will still be available in Play Console in a read-only mode.

 We recommend you migrate to the new Monetization Subscriptions APIs and manage your subscriptions using the new monetization.subscriptions, monetization.subscriptions.baseplans and monetization.subscriptions.offers endpoints.
-These new APIs will allow you to manage all available base pans and offers (instead of backwards compatible only).
+These new APIs will allow you to manage all available base plans and offers (instead of backwards compatible only).
+To read more about how to migrate to this new API, read the migration guide.

 If you wish to edit your subscriptions in Play Console, you can click Make subscription editable under the message displayed at the top of each subscription.